fruitfoxlu/StrideIQ/README.md

 ## Data & Privacy

 - Video analysis runs in the browser; nothing is uploaded unless you add a backend
-- Model and WASM are fetched from CDN URLs in `app.js` (you can self-host if needed)
+- Model and runtime assets are fetched from CDN URLs in `app.js` (you can self-host if needed)

 ## License

 - App code: add your own LICENSE as needed
-- MediaPipe / model assets: follow Google/MediaPipe licensing terms
+- TensorFlow.js / model assets: follow Google/TensorFlow licensing terms

 ## Feedback